Among the most annoying platitudes is “Always trust your gut”. This is mostly bad advice and I will explain why.

 - Data trumps memory.
 We have poor retroactive memories.
 When we pick X, and we’re wrong, we’ll say “Damn!
 I knew I should have picked Y”.
 Really?
 Are you sure?
 If you didn’t write it down and capture your thinking before you made the decision, you are going to be biased in how you think about your thinking afterwards.
 For tough decisions we often change our minds many times, which makes retroactive doubt useless.
 Sure, at some point you were leaning towards Y, but that doesn’t teach you anything since tough decisions require exploring multiple options.
 Simply because the outcome wasn’t what you wanted doesn’t mean you made ‘a mistake’.

 - You can succeed for the wrong reasons, and fail for the right ones.
-You can be correct in trusting your gut, but due to forces out of your control, still fail.
-It’s also possible to ignore your gut, and have everything work out great.
+You can be correct in trusting your instincts, but due to forces out of your control, still fail.
+It’s also possible to ignore your instincts, and have everything work out great.
 A single trial is a shallow basis for evaluating anything.
 We have big egos and assume the outcomes for important things are entirely on our shoulders but that’s rarely true.
 Even worse, success hides more data than failure does.
 There are many very successful people who have no idea why they were successful, but don’t know that either and possibly never will.

 Sometimes you should trust your instincts, but even when you do, that trust should be earned, and trusted differently based on your experience with the situation you are in.